Instability of Nagaoka State and Quantum Phase Transition via Kinetic Frustration Control

 \textit{Frustration induced ground state phase transition---} To identify the true ground state at $U=\infty$, we now focus on the lowest $|\text{S}_z|$ sector.
 Using DMRG, we simulate width-6 cylinders with length along open boundary up to $L_x = 42$, allowing us to access longer-range correlations and reduce finite-size effects.
 The simulations are performed using the ITensor open-source library~\cite{ITensor}.
 In Fig.~\ref {fig:fig_2}(b), we show ground state energies for three different cylinder lengths.
-It reveals a clear transition in the energy trend from linear to quadratic at $t'_c \approx 0.24t$, indicating a phase transition.
-The energy of the fully polarized state in the thermodynamic limit follows $E_G=2t'-4t$, which our data closely tracks for all clusters for $t'<t_c'$, with only minor finite-size effects.
-We also independently confirm $t_c'$ from the spin-polaron transition in the 1H1M problem on the same width-6 cylinders [inset of Fig~\ref{fig:fig_2}(b)], which shows perfect agreement with the ground state transition point.
-Although this critical value, \( t_c' = 0.24t \), is close to the extrapolated thermodynamic limit found in a previous study~\cite{lisandrini2017evolution}, it is significantly smaller than our estimated 2D limit (\( \sim 0.42t \)) due to strong finite-width effects.
-We notice that for any finite-length cylinders, $t_c'$ decreases as the cylinder width narrows and vanishes in the zigzag ladder (i.e., width-2 cylinder), which reflects its dimensional dependence (see details in SM).
+It reveals a clear transition in the energy trend from linear to quadratic at $t' \approx 0.24t$, indicating a phase transition.
+The energy of the fully polarized state in the thermodynamic limit follows $E_G=2t'-4t$, which our data closely tracks for all clusters for $t'<0.24t$, with only minor finite-size effects.
+We independently verify this phase boundary by examining the spin-polaron transition within the 1H1M sector on the same width-6 cylinders.
+As shown in the inset of Fig.~\ref{fig:fig_2}(b)], the results are in excellent agreement with the determined ground-state transition point.
+Although this transition point, \( t' = 0.24t \), is close to the extrapolated thermodynamic limit found in a previous study~\cite{lisandrini2017evolution}, it is significantly smaller than our estimated 2D limit (\( \sim 0.42t \)) from the single spin-flip picture.
+We notice that for any finite-width cylinders, $t_c'$ of the single hole-magnon system decreases as the cylinder width narrows and vanishes in the zigzag ladder limit (i.e., width-2 cylinder), which reflects a dimensional dependence of the Nagaoka state (see details in SM).
+This situation is similar to the transition between stable and metastable Nagaoka FM with a change in the topology from 2D to 1D, observed in quantum dot array~\cite{ivantsov2020stable}, with a notable difference that the ground state in the zigzag ladder is a spin singlet ($S_{tot}=0$), whereas in the 1D chain it is degenerate with the FM state.